 A Taiwanese star whose nuanced portrayals of modern young women made her the defining actress of the 2000s Mandarin television wave.

-Ariel Lin didn't just ride the wave of Taiwan's early 2000s idol drama boom—she became its most credible and beloved face.
-Her breakthrough role as the endearingly clumsy Yuan Xiangqin in 'It Started with a Kiss' showcased a rare gift for physical comedy without sacrificing character depth.
-Lin quickly transcended the genre, choosing projects that explored the complexities of contemporary womanhood.
-Her performances in 'In Time with You' and 'The Legend of the Condor Heroes' demonstrated remarkable range, moving from romantic comedy to historical wuxia with equal conviction.
-Winning two Golden Bell Awards for Best Actress, she earned a reputation for meticulous preparation and emotional honesty, turning each role into a relatable portrait.
+Ariel Lin won two Golden Bell Awards for Best Actress, for "In Time with You" and "The Legend of the Condor Heroes."
+Her breakthrough role as the endearingly clumsy Yuan Xiangqin in "It Started with a Kiss" showcased a rare gift for physical comedy without sacrificing character depth.
+She chose projects exploring the complexities of contemporary womanhood, moving from romantic comedy to historical wuxia with equal conviction.
+Her reputation rests on meticulous preparation and emotional honesty, turning each role into a relatable portrait.
 Beyond acting, her gentle singing voice found success in drama soundtracks, making her a multi-platform star who defined an era of East Asian pop culture.

 1981–1996